buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

-The ViewModel constructor optionally registers itself, but sometimes you want registered models that are not associated with Views.
+Sometimes you want registered models that are not associated with Views.
 MVVM+ uses [Registrar](https://pub.dev/packages/registrar) under the hood which has a widget named "Registrar" that you can add to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),
       child: MyWidget(),
     );

-The Registar widget registers the model when added to the widget tree and unregisters it when removed.
+The Registrar widget registers the model when added to the widget tree and unregisters it when removed.
 To register multiple models with a single widget, check out MultiRegistrar.

 ## Listening to other widget's ViewModels

-ViewModel has a `get` method that retrieves models registered by other ViewModels or by Registrar widget, but does not listen for future changes.
+The ViewModel `get` method retrieves ViewModels but does not listen for future changes.
 For that, use `listenTo` from within your ViewModel:

     final text = listenTo<MyOtherWidgetViewModel>().someText;